- UF6 cylinder verification system implemented on the ORTEC Micro-trans-SPEC HPGe Portable Spectrometer with a reinforced structural frame.

-For the UF6 cylinder verification application, the Micro-trans-SPEC is supplied with a reinforced structural frame and a custom-designed tungsten collimator,which may be removed if not required.
+For the UF6 cylinder verification application, the Micro-trans-SPEC is supplied with a custom-designed tungsten collimator, and a reinforced structural frame.
+(The collimator may be removed if not required).

 The UF6 software application is based on the classical enrichment meter method and executes on the Micro-trans-SPEC without the need for the inspector to carry an extra computer.